willduff/mixedreality-enthusiast-guide/docs/headset-display-problems.md

 * Check for a Mixed Reality headset hardware issue:
     * To confirm or rule out hardware issues with your Mixed Reality headset, try connecting your Mixed Reality headset to another PC.
     * Check for PC compatibility and setup issues first, as the symptoms are very similar.
 * Check to make sure the USB cable is plugged into a USB 3.0 or faster port.
-USB 3.0 ports have SS (Super Speed) written next to them.
-They are often (but not always) colored blue.
+USB 3.0 ports have SS (Super Speed) next to them and are often colored blue.

 If helpful, consult the headset black screen troubleshooting flow chart below.